AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 clspv can't deal with `i48` LLVM IR types generated from `marray<short, 3>` testing.
 On llvmpipe from Mesa 25.0.7 (LLVM 15.0.7) there are also issues with other `marray` types which ACPP is built with LLVM 18, but not when built with LLVM 20.

-### Issue 4

-`accessor_api` issue with clspv consuming the LLVM-IR used to implement the atomic exchange builtin.
-It looks like this is due to the builtin taking a volatile pointer to a address space attribute pointer.
-Idea to fix is to add `__attribute__(addressspace(x))` to libkernel builtin definition, then do a clspv compiler pass that gets rid of the volatile load and do a manual mem2reg transform.

 ### Issue 5